As Digital Audio Booms, Radio Listening Remains Strong

 Here is the good news for radio stations and their ad partners: Digital’s growth is not coming at radio’s expense; “While broadcast radio is thriving as the leading reach vehicle in the U.S., consumers are complementing their listening with streaming services,” the report noted.

-Some radio broadcasters might be wary of streaming audio’s rapid ascent, but there are plenty of ways for local radio and their advertisers to participate in this growing space -- and even grow audience and revenue.
+Some radio broadcasters might be wary of streaming audio’s rapid ascent, but there are plenty of ways for local radio and its advertisers to participate in this growing space--and even grow audience and revenue.

 - AM/FM stations’ live streams allow listeners to access their broadcasts in new places and additional times.